Shinoy-12/Chatbot-song-link-/README.md

 RASA CORE - It works as a dialogue management for bot and keeps track of a conversation with the user.

 RASA NLU

-nlu.md - consists training data for intent classification and entiity extraction
+nlu.md - is a file which contains the training data for Rasa NLU model.
+This data consists of the example user queries alongside the corresponding intents and entities.

      ref:-https://rasa.com/docs/rasa/nlu/training-data-format/

 RASA CORE
-stories.md - Rasa stories are a form of training data used to train the Rasa’s dialogue management models.

-A story is a representation of a conversation between a user and an AI assistant, converted into a specific format where user inputs are expressed as corresponding intents (and entities where necessary) while the responses of an assistant are expressed as corresponding action names.
+stories.md - is a file which contains training data for the dialogue model.
+This data consists of stories — actual conversations between a user and an assistant written in a Rasa format, where user inputs are expressed as corresponding intents and entities, and the responses of the assistant are expressed as actions.

          ref:- https://rasa.com/docs/rasa/core/stories/

-domain.yml - The Domain defines the universe in which your assistant operates.
-It specifies the intents, entities, slots, and actions your bot should know about.
-Optionally, it can also include responses for the things your bot can say.
+domain.yml -is a file which contains the configuration of the assistant’s domain.
+It consists of the following pieces:

+1. Intents and Entities that are defined in Rasa NLU training data examples;

+2. Slots which work like placeholders for saving the details that the assistant has to remember throughout the conversation

+3. Templates which define the text responses that an assistant should return when the corresponding utterances are predicted

+4. Actions which the assistant should be able to predict and execute.

          ref:- https://rasa.com/docs/rasa/core/domains/